-The specific requirements for pollution incident response management plans are set out in Part 5.7A of the POEO Act and the Protection of the Environment Operations (General) Regulation 2009 (POEO (G) Regulation).
+The specific requirements for pollution incident response management plans are set out in Part 5.7A of the POEO Act and the Protection of the Environment Operations (General) Regulation 2022 (POEO (G) Regulation).
 In summary, this provision requires the following:

-- All holders of environment protection licenses must prepare a pollution incident response management plan (section 153A, POEO Act). - The plan must include the information detailed in the POEO Act (section 153C) and be in the form required by the POEO (G) Regulation (clause 98B). - Licensees must keep the plan at the premises to which the environment protection license relates. - Licensees must test the plan in accordance with the POEO (G) Regulation (clause 98E).
+- All holders of environment protection licenses must prepare a pollution incident response management plan (section 153A, POEO Act). - The plan must include the information detailed in the POEO Act (section 153C) and be in the form required by the POEO (G) Regulation (subsection 70). - Licensees must keep the plan at the premises to which the environment protection license relates.